-The Tox21 dataset was downloaded from the National Institute of Health.
-RDKit version 2023.09.1 was used to load the SMILES string and calculate the atomic features shown in Table 1.
+Data Set.
+The Tox21 data set was downloaded from the National Institute of Health.
+APDKit version 2023.09.1 was used to load the SMILES string and calculate the atomic features shown in Table 1.
 SMILES strings with invalid valence shells and deuterium isotopes were discarded.
-80% of each assay dataset was used for training and 20% for the test set.
-To ensure all binary encoded SMILES were the same dimension, they were padded with zeros for a final shape of $400 \times 57$ .
+80% of each assay data set was used for training and 20% for the test set.
+To ensure that all binary-encoded SMILES files were of the same dimension, they were padded with zeros for a final shape of 400×57 .